Commands¶

 Most of the commands require access to PostgreSQL/PostGIS.
 For this reason we

-environment variable, even though it is
+recommend setting the DATABASE_URL environment variable, even though it is

 possible to specify it on the CLI.
 This will keep the commands shorter and